-While the science fiction and fantasy genres have the lead as far as the number of individual serials available for purchase, the format has always included realistic fiction and intrigue, as well as expanding into erotic novels.
+While the science fiction and fantasy genres have the lead as far as the number of individual serials available for purchase, the serial format has always included realistic fiction and intrigue, as well as expanding into erotic novels.
 Take a peek at what’s new and what’s ongoing!

 While the conceit for The 18th Century Man, a serial on Medium by Dan Morrison, seems simple enough—a young man, conceived during a power outage, negates electricity—the first chapters indulge in a hefty dose of social and political commentary that let readers know they’re in for something that aims deeper.
 James grows up on his grandmother’s farm in Woodstock, Vermont, as the focus of speculation.
 Everyone wants to know how he became the way he is—including James himself.
 Reading on Medium requires either using a limited number of stories for free or becoming a subscriber; to help his readers, Morrison posts chapters into the same story, with email alerts that let them know when the next one is added.
 Readers just picking up this serial can easily binge the first seventeen chapters—and then keep a watch on Morrison’s email list or Facebook group for the next installment.

-The story revolves around Dina, an Innkeeper, host for interstellar travelers that include familiar mythological figures like werewolves and vampires, as well as more outlandish aliens.
+“The Innkeeper Chronicles,” the more frequent ongoing serial series, revolve around Dina, an Innkeeper, host for interstellar travelers that include familiar mythological figures like werewolves and vampires, as well as more outlandish aliens.
 Her inn feeds magic into her, so she can change reality on her inn’s grounds to better accommodate–and defend against–her guests.
 In Clean Sweep, the first novella, a supernatural danger threatens Dina’s non-magical neighbors.
 Dina isn’t supposed to get involved, but she’s not the type to let what she’s supposed to do stop her from doing what’s right.
 While most of the stories center on Dina, one focuses on Maud, Dina’s sister, navigating the intergalactic politics of space faring vampire civilization while keeping her half-vampire daughter, Helen, safe.
 Meanwhile on Earth, a holiday celebration at the inn is complicated when a cosmically powerful being needs a safe place to meet her amoral human uncle.
 The series is a fantastic hybrid of space action, swordplay, and romance, and shows that the series has plenty of room to grow.

-Andrews creates a very cool world mixing fantasy and science fiction tropes and populates it with a fully realized cast, including not only Dina and her sister, but also the local (hunky) werewolf, a temperamental Quillonian chef, and Dina’s struggling inn’s only regular guest, a vampire noble claiming asylum on earth due to her previous ruthless acts.
+Team Andrews creates a very cool world mixing fantasy and science fiction tropes and populates it with a fully realized cast, including not only Dina and her sister, but also the local (hunky) werewolf, a temperamental Quillonian chef, and Dina’s struggling inn’s only regular guest, a vampire noble claiming asylum on earth due to her previous ruthless acts.
 Can’t wait for the next installment?
 Andrews is updating the main blog with chapters of a new project in the world of Kate Daniels, which should tide you over!

+Amazon Original Stories produces one-sitting fiction reads, such as their premiere releases Joyce Carol Oates’s novel The Sign of the Beast and nonfiction book Crown Heights by Colin Warner and Carl King.
+Their most recent collection, “Hush,” is a series of contemporary thrillers from authors like Oyinkan Braithwaite and Jeffrey Deaver.
+Other recent releases include the “Disorder” series of short stories, designed to keep you awake at night, and the “Inventions” series, which explores the true stories from the age of innovation.
 The imprint has also published “The Real Thing Collection,” six nonfiction essays about relationships including pieces by Fresh off the Boat author Eddie Huang and Pretty Little World coauthors Elizabeth LaBan and Melissa DePino; and the recent “Inheritance” collection, with stories from Alice Hoffman, Julie Orringer, Alexander Chee, and others.
-“Dark Corners: Stories from the Shadows,” contributed by Jennifer McMahon, Lisa Unger, Edgar Cantero, Joyce Carol Oates, Emily Raboteau, Adam Haslett, and Brandi Reeds, features stories sure to keep readers up at night.
-Other authors who have written for the imprint include Dean Koontz, Nick McDonell, Susan Straight, Jeffrey Deaver, and Janice Y. K. Lee.
+Other authors who have written for the imprint include Jennifer McMahon, Lisa Unger, Edgar Cantero, Emily Raboteau, Adam Haslett, Brandi Reeds, Dean Koontz, Nick McDonell, Susan Straight, Jeffrey Deaver, and Janice Y. K. Lee.

 The stories are available for free to Prime and Kindle Unlimited subscribers; other readers can purchase the books for $1.99.